Interrupting your studies (taking time out)

 How do I complete the form?

 The form asks for your last date in regular attendance and the date your studies will resume.
-If you stopped attending QMUL sometime before you decided you wanted to interrupt, your academic school may agree to backdate your interruption of study.
+If you stopped attending Queen Mary University of London sometime before you decided you wanted to interrupt, your academic school may agree to backdate your interruption of study.
 If this happens, your tuition fee liability would be reassessed which may result in a decreased liability depending on the date you interrupt – see the later section of this advice guide Tuition Fees and Refunds for more advice about this.

 What do I do with the form?

-When the relevant office at QMUL receives your interruption of studies form they will check to see if you will be interrupting for more than 60 days during term time.
-If you will be interrupting for more than 60 days, QMUL will report your interruption to the Home Office.
+If you are in the UK on Tier 4 Student leave, once the relevant office at Queen Mary receive your interruption of studies form they will check to see if you will be interrupting for more than 60 days during term time.
+Normally, if you will be interrupting for more than 60 days, Queen Mary will report your interruption to the Home Office.
 Please see our guidance on Tier 4 Reporting and Curtailment for more information.

 What if I miss the deadline for interrupting?